lnalborczyk/neurogam/docs/llms.txt

 the onset and offset of a difference between conditions.
-Note that we recommend fitting the BGAMM on time-resolved summary statistics (mean and SD) as the full (i.e., trial-by-trial) BGAMM may be too slow, and the group-level BGAM (i.e., no random/varying effect) may provide too liberal cluster estimates.
+Note that we recommend fitting the BGAMM on time-resolved summary statistics (mean and SD) as the full (i.e., trial-by-trial) BGAMM may be too slow, and the group-level BGAM (i.e., no random/varying effect) may provide anticonservative cluster estimates.

 ``` r
 # loading the neurogam package